benste/GraphRAGZen/docs/source/graphragzen_logic/prompt_tuning.rst

 they are not tuned to the documents.
 Higher quality graphs could be obtained by making these prompts more relevant to the domain of the documents.

-Your own prompts can be provided, but GraphRAGZen comes with functions to create these prompts.
+Your can provided you own prompts, but GraphRAGZen also comes with functions to create these prompts.

-These functions rely on their own prompts, that ask the LLM to look at some documents and
+These functions rely on their own prompts, that ask the LLM to look at sample of the documents and:

-- Create a domain for the document
+- Create a domain for the documents
 - Create a persona that is an expert in the create domain
 - Define which entity types are present in the documents (e.g. person, location, school of thought)
 - Create some `document->entities extracted` examples